kech-app/janus/README.md

   wigdet :text_widget do
     heex: :tailwind, "<input class='px4 mx5 text-xl' value="@value" /><input>  # this is easy to design
     heex: :carbonui_wc, "<cds-text-imput ...></cds-text-imput> # this is easy to design
+    volt: :tailwind       # NB: I don't understand VOLT yet, but I have to consider it, for the love of ash
-    jsx:  :carbon_react   # Hey Chakib, this is Hard to design, and you promised we stay simple ! lol end
+    jsx:  :carbon_react   # Hey Chakib, this is Hard to design, and you promised we stay simple ! lol

+  end

   wigdet :markdown_widget do